 Intensity is a personal perspective, but many times people have a tough time pushing themselves past a certain point because it’s uncomfortable and outside their comfort zone.

 Get yourself out of the mindset that the longer you spend at the gym, the better results you achieve.
+You can get the same results in half the time by doing short, HIIT workouts for 30 minutes a day,.

 2. Your workouts are inconsistent